Joker (2019 film): Set

-Gotham City in Joker was set in 1980s New York City, according to Todd Phillips, "to separate it, quite frankly, from the DC universe".
+Gotham City in Joker was set in the 1980s in a New York City esque Gotham, according to Todd Phillips, "to separate it, quite frankly, from the DC universe".
 Mark Friedberg, the production designer of this film, said he established the filming location of Gotham Square in Newark as a film set because there was still poverty.
-He wanted Gotham to look like a gritty city, as described in Taxi Driver, therefore named all structures and lines in this film and drew a specific map of Gotham city.
+He wanted Gotham to look like a gritty city, as described in Taxi Driver (1976), so he named all structures and lines in this film and drew a specific map of Gotham city.
 He displayed 1970s brightly colored muscle cars on the set, "conveying dissonance and being awful and beautiful at the same time".
 He also tried to describe Gotham as a decaying city through graffiti, garbage on the road and cracked sidewalks.
 The VFX team added fictional buildings, changing the skyline of the city to give the sense that the city was pressing down on Arthur.
 Lawrence Sher said sodium-vapor lights were used in this film, representing Arthur's isolation and his more hopeful side.

 Arkham State Hospital is based on Arkham Asylum.
 Warner Bros.
 Korea explained that it is a more realistic name in the real world.
 The exterior of Arkham State hospital was filmed at Brooklyn Army Terminal, while the interior was pictured in Metropolitan Hospital Center of Harlem.
 Throughout the film, two walls are shown inside Arkham State Hospital; one is clearly white in the first and last scenes, the other is dirty yellow in the scene in which Arthur runs with a medical report.
 This difference was intended to make the audience confused and to question the possibility that Arthur had been in hospital the entire time.